APUtils/RxUtils/README.md

 ## Example

-Clone the repo and then open `Carthage Project/RxUtils.xcodeproj`
+Clone the repo and then open `Pods Project/RxUtils.xcodeproj`

 ## Installation